10th Special Purpose Detachment (Ukraine): History

-From the very beginning of the War in Donbass, the detachment has been actively involved in confronting separatist sabotage and reconnaissance groups as well as conducting special operations behind the frontlines.
+From the very beginning of the War in Donbas, the detachment has been actively involved in confronting separatist sabotage and reconnaissance groups as well as conducting special operations behind the frontlines.
 On 30 June 2014, while performing a combat mission, a soldier of the detachment, Kiselev Igor Alexandrovich was ambushed and killed near the village of Kryva Luka by a sniper.
 On 10 February 2015, Colonel Dovhanyuk Volodymyr Leonidovych of the detachment was killed in the February 2015 Kramatorsk rocket attack.
-On 16 May 2015, the detachment captured fighters of the 3rd Guards Spetsnaz Brigade near Schastya in coordination with 92nd Assault Brigade who striked a group of 30 Russian servicemen, two members of the DRG, Russian servicemen, Captain Yevgeny Volodymyrovich Erofeyev and Sergeant Alexander Anatolyevich Alexandrov, were wounded and taken prisoner.
+On 16 May 2015, the detachment captured fighters of the 3rd Guards Spetsnaz Brigade near Schastya in coordination with 92nd Assault Brigade who struck a group of 30 Russian servicemen, two members of the DRG, Russian servicemen, Captain Yevgeny Volodymyrovich Erofeyev and Sergeant Alexander Anatolyevich Alexandrov, were wounded and taken prisoner.
 It was thanks to them that Ukraine substantiated its position in The Hague about Russia's involvement in armed aggression, and before that, it provided all such documented facts through diplomatic channels and channels of intelligence exchange with allied intelligence agencies.
 It carried out reconnaissance deep into the occupied territories and gave information regarding the deployment of Russian artillery, in particular long-range artillery, which significantly reduced Ukrainian casualties.
 According to a 2024 report by The New York Times, the detachment was trained by CIA and in 2016, conducted an amphibious raid on Russian-occupied Crimea to plant explosives at an airfield.
 It was ambushed by a Russian commando unit after landing; the Ukrainian force killed several Russian soldiers before retreating to Ukrainian-controlled territory.
 On 7 June 2017, commander of the Vympel special unit of the Russian FSB, Colonel Yuri Mikhailovich Cherkashin was killed by the detachment.
 On 24 June 2017, the detachment eliminated a Russian sabotage and reconnaissance group led by Russian Captain Alexander Shcherba, who along with a Russian sniper were killed and four more saboteurs were detained, one of them was a Russian citizen Viktor Ageev, belonging to the 22nd Separate Guards Special Purpose Brigade.
 On 27 June 2017, at about 8:10 a.m. in the Solomyanskyi district of Kyiv, a powerful explosion occurred in a Mercedes-Benz car driven by the detachment's commander, Colonel Shapoval Maksym Mikhailovich, he was successfully assassinated by separatists and two civilians were wounded.
 On 7 September 2017, it received the honorary title of "Major General Maksym Shapoval".